section-engineering-education/engineering-education/content/articles/integrating-external-apis-with-flask/index.md

 published: true
 url: /integrating-external-apis-with-flask/
 title: Integrating an External API into a Flask Application
-description: This tutorial will show you how to integrate an external API into a Flask application.
+description: This tutorial will show the reader how to integrate an external API into a Flask application.
 We will create a simple Flask application that will allow us to retrieve data from an external API.
 author: geoffrey-mungai
-date: 2021-08-13T00:00:00-16:30
+date: 2021-08-26T00:00:00-08:30
 topics: [API]
 excerpt_separator: <!--more-->
 images: